brauner/man-pages-md/move_mount.md

 **MOVE_MOUNT_T_SYMLINKS**
 As above, but operating on *to_pathname* and *to_dirfd*.

+**MOVE_MOUNT_SET_GROUP** (since Linux 5.15)
+Add an existing private mount into a propagation group.
+This makes it possible to first create a mount tree consisting only of private mounts and configuring the desired propagation layout afterwards.

 # EXAMPLES

 The **move_mount**() function can be used like the following: